naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 \column

 ## New in V3.0.0
-With the latest major update to *The Homebrewery* we've implemented an extended Markdown-like syntax for block and span elements, plus a few other changes, eliminating the need for HTML tags like `div` and `span` in most cases.
-No raw HTML tags should be needed in a brew, and going forward, raw HTML will no longer receive debugging support (*but can still be used if you insist*).
+We've implemented an extended Markdown-like syntax for block and span elements, plus a few other changes, eliminating the need for HTML tags like `div` and `span` in most cases.
+No raw HTML tags should be needed in a brew (*but can still be used if you insist*).

-Much of the syntax and styling has changed in V3.
-Code in one version may be broken in the other, and updating an older brew to V3 will require more than just a copy and paste. *However*, all brews made prior to the release of v3.0.0 will still render normally, and you may switch between the "Legacy" brew renderer and the newer "V3" renderer via the {{fa,fa-info-circle}} **Properties** button on your brew at any time.
+Much of the syntax and styling has changed in V3, so converting a Legacy brew to V3 (or vice-versa) will require tweaking your document. *However*, all brews made prior to the release of v3.0.0 will still render normally, and you may switch between the "Legacy" brew renderer and the newer "V3" renderer via the {{fa,fa-info-circle}} **Properties** button on your brew at any time.

 Scroll down to the next page for a brief summary of the changes and new features available in V3!